We’re raising child care and out-of-school time quality by investing in our teachers and providers.

 - Asset Funders Network and United Way for Greater Austin support the work of our Community Advisory Council.

-Families may qualify for assistance based on household size and annual income.
-The table below outlines the maximum income levels—up to 85% of the State Median Income (SMI)—used to determine eligibility for this program.
-See table below.
+Families may qualify for child care programming based on household size and annual income.
+The table below outlines the maximum income levels used to determine eligibility.

 |---|---|---|